petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

 ## Exercise 2 - Search Blueprints with Custom Fields

-Occasionally, businesses need to integrate with other web services.
-For example, the employee benefits system Clarity utilizes wants to reference Clarity employees based on the registration ID numbers they utilize.
-In Liferay, a custom field can be added to user accounts to add additional fields.
+Occasionally businesses need to integrate with other web services.
+For example, the employee benefits system Clarity utilizes wants to reference Clarity employees based on the registration ID numbers the service uses.
+In Liferay, a custom field can be added to user accounts to add this additional field.
 Then Liferay's headless APIs can be used to query this custom field.
 Follow the steps below to see this in action.

 !!! note
-The user account headless APIs cannot filter custom fields directly.
+The user account headless APIs cannot filter for custom fields directly.
 Therefore, a search blueprint is leveraged to be able to query for this custom field.

 1. From the applications menu, navigate to _Control Panel_ &rarr; _Custom Fields_.